The New Meth Epidemic: Chemical Changes Lead to Major Devastation

 Let’s take a look at something more benign: water.
 Put two atoms of hydrogen with one atom of oxygen and you get water.
 Add a second oxygen atom and you have something very different – hydrogen peroxide.
 One is good for drinking.
 The other…not so much.

 Now, let’s go back to meth.
-When this drug was first introduced in 1919, a Japanese researcher created it by altering ephedrine.
+When this drug was first introduced in 1919, a Japanese researcher created it by altering a substance called ephedrine.
 Ephedrine comes from the ephedrine plant and is commonly used in decongestants.
 In the 1980s, drug dealers in the U.S. rediscovered this method, and a huge meth market exploded.

 Officials took action to make it harder for criminals to access ephedrine (such as restricting Sudafed sales).
 This may have helped slow the meth market, but it didn’t stop it.
 Instead, it forced everything about meth to evolve.